Carson Kelly Player Props: Diamondbacks vs. Cardinals

 Carson Kelly At The Plate

-- Kelly has a double, a home run and two walks while hitting .175.
+- Kelly is hitting .167 with a double, a home run and two walks.

-- In four games this year, Kelly has picked up an RBI, with more than one RBI once.
+- In four games this season, Kelly has picked up an RBI, with more than one RBI once.

-- He has scored a run in three of 21 games so far this season.
+- He has scored in three games this season (13.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.